 With state-of-the-art visualization technology, surgeons can map out all stages of invasive procedures.

-- Surgeons can use Intravision XR visualization technology to create Holographic 3D models of a patient’s anatomy to prepare for an invasive procedure.
+- Surgeons can use Intravision XR visualization technology to visualize Holographic 3D models of a patient’s anatomy to prepare for an invasive procedure.

 - Holographic 3D models empower surgeons to understand unique relationships between different anatomical structures and determine the best course of action to treat each patient.